deblouissante/bmi_calculator/README.md

-# bmi
+# BMI Calculator

 A new Flutter project.
+A project for my college assignment.

 ## Getting Started